-The following types of the photoelectric effect can be applied in technical applications, depending on the material:
+The following categories of photoelectric effect can be applied in technical applications, depending on the material:

-Exterior photoelectric effect: In metallic surfaces electrons are released due to the light incidence—resulting in a photo current (Hering et al., 2018, p.
+Exterior photoelectric effect: in metallic surfaces, electrons are released due to the light incidence—resulting in a photo current (Hering et al., 2018, p.
 75).

-Interior photoelectric effect: In semiconductor materials, electrons are excited and lead to an increased conductivity as they are relocated to the conduction band (Hering et al., 2018, p.
+Interior photoelectric effect: in semiconductor materials, electrons are excited and lead to an increased conductivity as they are relocated to the conduction band (Hering et al., 2018, p.
 75).
-This can be applied for the photoconductive effect, where the binding of electrons is completely released, for optical couplers which allow a galvanic separation between two electric circuits that are only connected via an optical signal or the photovoltaic effect that enables a separation of charge (Hering et al., 2018, p.
+This can be applied for the photoconductive effect, where the binding of electrons is completely released, for optical couplers, which allow a galvanic separation between two electrical circuits that are only connected via an optical signal, or the photovoltaic effect, which enables a separation of charge (Hering et al., 2018, p.
 218).

-Photoionization: Electrons are released from a molecule by the photon’s energy, leading to a creation of ions (Hering et al., 2018, p.
+Photoionization: electrons are released from a molecule by the photon’s energy, leading to the creation of ions (Hering et al., 2018, p.
 78).

 Photoresistors are the most common technical application that directly utilizes the interior photoelectric effect of semiconductor materials (Schrüfer et al., 2018, p.
 215).
 With increasing light intensity, the resistance significantly decreases— resulting in a high sensitivity (Schrüfer et al., 2018, p.
 215).
 Figure 3.15 illustrates a qualitative characteristic line of the sensor and introduces the graphical symbol.
 The characteristic line R(EI) as a function of the illumination intensity EI can be approximated by an exponential function:

-REI=R0∙e-EI∙K.
+REI=R0∙e-EI∙K

 (3.64)